wolfgangasdf/iqp-book/sp-clebschgordan.md

 \end{align*}
 $$(sp-cg-m)

-This is weird, since $m$ runs from -1 to +1, $s$ should be equal to 1.
-But there are two $m$=0 states, we probably have to approach the problem from a different angle.
+This is a bit weird, since $m$ runs from -1 to +1, $s$ should be equal to 1.
+But there are two $m=0$ states, we probably have to approach the problem from a different angle.
 The problem is that the 4 states are eigenstates of $S_z$ but not of $S^2$.
 For calculation of this operator we fist write it out:

 $$
 \begin{gather*}